lleonart1984/Rendering-Project-using-DX12/Readme.md

 > `Globals` and `Locals` are used when the `PipelineBindings` object is initialized internally (loaded in a technique) for collecting field references.
 Those methods will be only called during initialization and used to create root signature for the pipeline object state.
 Every time the pipeline object needs to be set or draw call requires for locals, the fields of the object are requested (accessed using a store reference pointer) and bind the real resource.
 >
-> It is an error to implement such methods using conditionals or loops that can be referring to a value will change after initialization.
+> Therefore, it is an error to implement such methods using conditionals or loops that can be referring to a value will change after initialization.

 For binding use the following methods: